 To its credit, Microsoft launched an in-depth investigation into the incident, was highly transparent about what happened, and took swift steps to mitigate any damage.
 But the incident still shows the danger that a simple yet common error can introduce to a company and its customers.

 Oracle BlueKai database hack

 Oracle’s Data Management Platform (formerly known as BlueKai) suffered a serious blow in June 2020 when it was discovered that an unsecured server exposed billions of records — with information including names, email addresses, home addresses, and other personally identifiable data.

 This information had been collected through BlueKai’s web tracking platform, which marketers can use to infer as much about their audience as possible.
 According to TechCrunch, the company amassed “one of the largest banks of web tracking data outside of the federal government.”
 The exposure of that data certainly merits a place on this list and shows how not performing tried-and-true cybersecurity basics — like database encryption — can lead to one of the big data breaches of 2020.

 In light of these attacks, it’s never been more important to develop a strong third-party risk management program.
 As vendors can introduce unwanted vulnerabilities into your network through breaches and other security incidents, it’s critical that you develop optimized processes for regularly assessing third-party risk.
 Clearly, it’s not enough to simply perform manual, point-in-time third-party risk assessments.
-Continuous monitoring, backed by an easily understandable KPI like security ratings, is essential to maintaining a secure supply chain.
+Continuous monitoring, backed by an easily understandable KPI like security ratings (and other cybersecurity kpi examples), is essential to maintaining a secure digital supply chain.
 Without this insight, organizations run the risk of exposure — and a repeat of the events of 2020.